CS6620-S21/D4N-S3Select-Caching/README.md

 The D4N Caching architecture is a caching middleware between the Clients and Ceph storage.
 <!-- The Rados Gatway(RGW) is the object storage interface of Ceph and it is responsible for the communication between the clients and  ceph.  -->

-** **

 ## 3. Scope and Features Of The Project:

-1. Create client workloads that generate s3 select request traffic, and can measure throughput and latency of same.
+1. Create client workloads that generate S3 Select request traffic, and can measure throughput and latency of same.
-2. Design and implement a prototype S3 select cache strategy or strategies within D4N; S3 Select to read subset of object from ceph.
+2. Design and implement a prototype S3 select cache strategy or strategies within D4N; S3 Select to read subset of object from Ceph.
 3. Cache data and update the global directory, return formatted response in Arrow.
-Hence, evaluating the result of the s3 select cache
+Hence, evaluating the result of the S3 Select cache
 4. Update the Spark jobs to read the response in arrow format.

-** **

 ## 4. Solution Concept
 <!-- Some technical descp about D4N -->